Why “Therapy for Results?”

 Your life isn’t going how you want it to go.
 Something’s holding you back.

-You’re an intelligent, action-oriented person, and you’ve tried doing something about it.
+You’re an intelligent, action-oriented person, and you’ve tried getting unstuck.
 You may have even worked with a therapist or two, but you still haven’t achieved your goals.

 You want something, but what?